paulveillard/cybersecurity-zero-day/README.md

 - Until the vulnerability is mitigated, hackers can exploit it to adversely affect programs, data, additional computers or a network.
 - An exploit taking advantage of a zero-day is called a zero-day exploit, or zero-day attack.

+Software vendors continuously search for overlooked vulnerabilities and upon discovering such, issue a code fix also known as ‘patch’.
+However, a zero-day vulnerability is a software weakness that is found by attackers before the vendor has discovered the flaw.

 **[`^        back to top        ^`](#)**